You are here:

 Earth observation and the interpretation of data with help of numerical models are two cornerstones of climate change research.

-Clouds, Aerosols and Clima
+Clouds, aerosols and climate

 The role of clouds in the climate system is still the largest uncertainty in the prediction of the future development of climate and in the understanding of the water cycle.
 Broadening the knowledge about cloud processes will not only deepen our understanding of the climate system, but it is an essential prerequisite to assessing the climate effects of transport emissions.